 In my daily work, I assist non-profit, mission driven organizations with their branding and marketing efforts.
 These bodies have often been around for a century or more.
 They have strong historical roots, maybe stemming from a religious organization, but sometimes from community or fraternal groups as well.
 At one time, the membership that founded them was so powerful and well funded that they need not look outside their walls.
 Their fortunes were solid and their mission understood by all of their supporters.
 Then the bottom fell out.

 Membership declined.
 Money dried up.
 The government moved in on their territory.
 They once served as the bastions of charitable giving, such as retirement communities, children’s homes, and hospitals; now, they were left with few resources and little support.
 They turned to the larger community, changing their names, but clinging to their mission in an attempt to maintain their identity.
 For most, however, it was already lost.

-Now, these groups are pivoting, trying to find their place in the word.
+Now, these groups are pivoting, trying to find their place in the world.
 They have turned into general non-profits, trying to continue the work they do – some are successful, some are not.
 During this process, many fraternal groups died, while others became community organizations or life insurance schemes.
 They lost their identity.
 They lost their soul.